MarcT0K/Franck/DOCS.md

 Thus, Lemmy community graphs are valuable to obtain graphs with a realistic temporal evolution.

-### Mastodon/Pleroma/Akkoma "Active Users" graphs
+### "Active Users" graphs

+Available on: Mastodon, Misskey, Pleroma/Akkoma

-The Misskey "Top Users" crawler extracts the 10K most recently active users from each instance and analyse their following lists.
+The active crawler extracts the 1K most recently active users from each instance and analyse their following lists.
 In this graph, Server A interacts with Server B if a recently active user from server A follows a user from Server B.
 The graph is directed and the weight of each weight is equal to the total number of follows from A to B.

 We rely on the recently active users to avoid querying all the Mastodon users.
-This technique significantly reduces the network traffic while providing a coherent estimation of the interactions.

-We provide the exact same graph for Pleroma/Akkoma.

-### Misskey "Top Users" graphs

-The Misskey "Top Users" crawler extracts the 1K most followed users from each instance and analyse their follower lists.
-In this graph, Server A interacts with Server B if a user from server A follows one of the most followed users from Server B.
-The graph is directed and the weight of each weight is equal to the total number of follows from A to B.

-We rely on the most followed users to avoid querying all the Misskey users.
+Focusing on recently active users would provide a coherent temporal evolution.
 This technique significantly reduces the network traffic while providing a coherent estimation of the interactions.

 ## Adding new graphs?